tobyfey/docassemble-protocoldeterminator/README.md

       document.getElementById('cHJvYmxlbV9jb2Rl').value = pika_js["problem"];
       // Special Problem Code
       document.getElementById('c3BlY2lhbF9wcm9ibGVtX2NvZGU').value = pika_js["sp_problem"];

+This section also contains a script to workaround our version of Pika's limitations on the width of the interview.

       //this section un-squishes the docassemble interview when embedded in a Pika tab
       // div with dabody class - remove col, add container-fluid
       $(".dabody").removeClass("col");